divsandhu/Eth-proof/README.md

 # MyToken Smart Contract(ETH Proof Final Project)

-This repository contains the `myToken` smart contract for the ETH-Proof Final Project Assessment.
+This repository contains the a simple smart contract for the ETH-Proof Final Project Assessment.
 The contract implements a simple token with minting and burning functionalities.

 ## Table of Contents